ahmedsadman/covid19-bd/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-> URGENT NOTICE: This API is hosted on a free Heroku server.
-My free monthly usage limits is running out every month.
-I can't afford to buy a server for this.
-So I have decided to occassionally disable the web service to save some minutes.
-All API consumers are requested to cache the last successful response.
+> URGENT NOTICE: I need your support to keep the project alive.
+If you're interested, please jump to Donate section at the end.

 This is a public REST API for accessing district-wise data and daily stats for Covid-19 in Bangladesh.
 This data is periodically pulled from the IEDCR reports, which is generally published after evening in Bangladesh (UTC+6) time.
 Stats are pulled from official government website for Corona.